clariusdev/cloud/README.md

 # User Setup

-Each institution is assigned a token (customer ID) that is used to uniquely identify a subscription.
+Each member of an institution is assigned a token (customer ID) that uniquely identifies a user of your service.
 An "institution" can contain one or more users and own one or more ultrasound scanners.

 Once a subscription is enabled on the Clarius Cloud, institution users can obtain the token as follows:

-1. Login to Clarius Cloud with an Administrator account
+1. Login to Clarius Cloud
-1. Go to **Institution Settings**
+1. Go to **Profile**
-1. Choose **Service Subscriptions** from the menu
+1. Choose **Services** from the menu
-1. Copy the token associated with your service
+1. Copy the token associated with your institution's service subscription

 # Notifications